holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

 A (centralized training script)[./train_centralized.py] is also provided, which allows for comparing the federated Newton Raphson optimization versus the centralized version.
 In the centralized version, training data samples from all 4 sites were concatenated into a single matrix, used to optimize the model parameters.
-The the optimized model was then tested separately on testing data samples of the 4 sites.
-Accuracy and precision were measured as  metrics.
+The optimized model was then tested separately on testing data samples of the 4 sites, using accuracy and precision as metrics.

 ## Set Up Environment & Install Dependencies